NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *  Filter the Gene entity page, for example:
     * clicking on a mutated gene from the project page will display the mutations of the gene in this project (filtered protein viewer, etc.).
     * clicking on a mutated gene from the exploration page will display the mutations of the gene filtered by the user search criteria, such as "primary site is Kidney and mutation impact is high".

+* Hiding UUIDs from tables: the user can still export the UUIDs in the tables using the "arrange columns" feature.

+* Mutation entity page - the consequence table shows 1 consequence per transcript (10 rows by default).
+The user should display all rows before exporting the table.

 ### Bugs Fixed Since Last Release
 *  Exploration